apache/flink/docs/content.zh/docs/deployment/overview.md

 `executeAsync()`) gets cancelled, all jobs will be stopped and the JobManager will shut down.
 Regular job completions (by the sources shutting down) are supported.
 {{< /hint >}}

-#### Per-Job Mode

-Aiming at providing better resource isolation guarantees, the *Per-Job* mode uses the available resource provider framework (e.g. YARN, Kubernetes) to spin up a cluster for each submitted job.
-This cluster is available to that job only.
-When the job finishes, the cluster is torn down and any lingering resources (files, etc) are cleared up.
-This provides better resource isolation, as a misbehaving job can only bring down its own TaskManagers.
-In addition, it spreads the load of book-keeping across multiple JobManagers, as there is one per job.
-For these reasons, the *Per-Job* resource allocation model is the preferred mode by many production reasons.

 #### Session Mode